kawhi66/Kawhi/source/todo/index.md

 -   The implementation of Promise - _suspend_
 -   Solution of serial execution for asynchronous events - _done_
 -   How does HTTP Cache work
+-   How to handle Circular Dependency in module system